AverageHelper/recorded-finance/server/README.md

 MAX_USERS={the limit to the number of users allowed to register new accounts}
 # optional, defaults to 5

-MAX_BYTES={the total number of bytes that Accountable attachments are permitted to occupy on the system}
+MAX_BYTES={the total number of bytes that file attachments are permitted to occupy on the system}
 # optional, defaults to 20000000000 (20 GB)

 PUBNUB_PUBLISH_KEY={publish key given by PubNub}